St Bernards Well

 Link Worker

-Denise is our Community Link Worker and is available to the benefit of our older patients (aged 16+) who might need a bit of help.
-As this group tends to be more socially isolated, Denise is able to visit at home or arrange appointments should patients wish to come in to the practice.
+Amalia is our Community Link Worker and is available to the benefit of our patients (aged 16+) who might need a bit of social help rather than medical help.
+Amalia is able to visit at home should patients not wish to come in to the practice.
 Her services are completely free of charge.
 She specialises in helping patients who may be looking to do the following:

 • Join a group or activity